SergeyCherepiuk/md5all/README.md

 ## How to run it?

-Execute the program by running the binary file with the command below (you can replace `./go.mod` with any other filename or path):
+Print md5 sums to the terminal by running the binary file with the following command (you can replace `./go.mod` with any other filename or path):

 ```shell
 ./cmd/main ./go.mod